-The net pension liability reported on the statement of net position represents a liability to employees for pensions.
-Pensions are a component of exchange transactions-between an employer and its employees- of salaries and benefits for employee services.
-Pensions are provided to an employee-on a deferred-payment basis-as part of the total compensation package offered by an employer for employee services each financial period.
-The obligation to sacrifice resources for pensions is a present obligation because it was created as a result of employment exchanges that already have occurred.
+Pensions and OPEB are a component of exchange transactions-between an employer and its employees-of salaries and benefits for employee services.
+Pensions/OPEB are provided to an employee-on a deferred-payment basis-as part of the total compensation package offered by an employer for employee services each financial period.

-The net pension liability represents the School District's proportionate share of each pension plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each pension plan's fiduciary net position.
-The net pension liability calculation is dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost of living adjustments and others.
+The net pension/OPEB liability (asset) represents the School District's proportionate share of each pension plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each pension plan's fiduciary net position.
+The net pension/OPEB liability (asset) calculation is dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost of living adjustments and others.
 While these estimates use the best information available, unknowable future events require adjusting this estimate annually.

 Ohio Revised Code limits the School District's obligation for this liability to annually required payments.
-The School District cannot control benefit terms or the manner in which pensions are financed; however, the School District does receive the benefit of employees' services in exchange for compensation including pension.
+The School District cannot control benefit terms or the manner in which pensions/OPEB are financed; however, the School District does receive the benefit of employees' services in exchange for compensation including pension and OPEB.

-GASB 68 assumes the liability is solely the obligation of the employer, because (1) they benefit from employee services; and (2) State statute requires all funding to come from these employers.
+GASB 68/75 assumes the liability is solely the obligation of the employer, because (1) they benefit from employee services; and (2) State statute requires all funding to come from these employers.
 All contributions to date have come solely from these employers (which also includes costs paid in the form of withholdings from employees).
-State statute requires the pension plans to amortize unfunded liabilities within 30 years.
+State statute requires the pension plans to amortize unfunded liabilities (assets) within 30 years.
 If the amortization period exceeds 30 years, each pension plan's board must propose corrective action to the State legislature.
-Any resulting legislative change to benefits or funding could significantly affect the net pension liability.
-Resulting adjustments to the net pension liability would be effective when the changes are legally enforceable.
+Any resulting legislative change to benefits or funding could significantly affect the net pension/OPEB liability (asset).
+Resulting adjustments to the net pension/OPEB liability (asset) would be effective when the changes are legally enforceable.
+The Ohio revised Code permits, but does not require the retirement systems to provide healthcare to eligible benefit recipients.

-The proportionate share of each plan's unfunded benefits is presented as a long-term net pension liability on the accrual basis of accounting.
+The proportionate share of each plan's unfunded benefits is presented as a long-term net pension/OPEB liability (asset) on the accrual basis of accounting.
 Any liability for the contractually-required pension contribution outstanding at the end of the year is included in intergovernmental payable on both the accrual and modified accrual bases of accounting.